cravindra/pexels-api-wrapper/README.md

 # Pexels API
 A simple wrapper to use the [Pexels API](https://www.pexels.com/api/).
 Please refer to the API docs to undestand the inputs and expected results.

+# NOTE: This repo is not maintained anymore

 ### Installation

 Install the package